Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Hillside Streets & Scenic Views (10–15 mins)

 If you’re up for a gentle climb, the streets above the harbor reward you with sweeping views of the bay.
-Along the way, you’ll find hidden stairways, local homes, and quiet corners that feel far removed from the busier coastline. spots that feel far removed from the busier Riviera towns nearby.
+Along the way, you’ll find hidden stairways, local homes, and quiet corners that feel far removed from the busier coastline.
+Places that feel far removed from the busier Riviera towns nearby.

 Quick Comparison: What to See Near the Port